fkleon/trace-buddy/README.md

 ### Developer Information
 Have a look at the [DartDoc of trace-buddy][tracedoc] to gain a general overview over its internal architecture.

-#### Dependencies
+The project is split in two parts:
-For a list of dependencies, see [pubspec.yaml](pubspec.yaml).
+* The TraceBuddy library containing the raytracing logic.

-After importing the project in Dart Editor, run the unit test suites to make sure that everything is set up correctly.
+* The TraceBuddy Webapp containing the web logic.

 #### Compiling
-When used with the DartEditor, the build.dart script automatically compiles the web_ui components to `web/out/`.
+When used with the DartEditor, the build.dart script of trace-buddy-app automatically compiles the web_ui components to `web/out/`.

 - - -
 <sub>[1] Bohlender, Gerd, and Ulrich Kulisch.
 2010. ["Deﬁnition of the Arithmetic Operations and Comparison Relations for an Interval Arithmetic Standard."][bohlender2010] Reliable Computing 15 (1): 36–42.</sub>